 All work must be submitted to the correct location in Blackboard.
 Failure to submit to the correct location will result in a zero for that coursework.
-If you do not know how to submit a file, you need to visit the Student Success Center (Tutoring Center) well in advance of the deadline.
+Emailing a paper to the instructor will result in a zero.
+If you do not know how to submit a file in Blackboard, you need to visit the Student Success Center (Tutoring Center) well in advance of the deadline.